ThomasByr/Phoenyx/README.md

 You will also need ``pygame`` in order to use the Engine and ``numpy`` to use Vectors.

 ## Licenses
-Phenyx is licensed under the GPLv3.
+Phoenyx is licensed under the GPLv3.
 See [LICENSE](LICENSE.txt) for more details.
-Phenyx also includes the following components from other open source projects (see LICENSES folder for more):
+Phoenyx also includes the following components from other open source projects (see LICENSES folder for more):
 * [numpy](https://numpy.org/) licensed under the BSD 3-Clause "New" or "Revised" License
 * [pygame](https://www.pygame.org/) licended under the GNU LGPL version 2.1